BenchaminDimitriu/Ecom22_TeamProject/README.md

 ## As a buyer I can:
 • view catalogue.
 (1 feature) - DONE

-• access a search bar and filter by price.
+• access a search bar and filter by price ASC.
 (2 feature) - DONE

 • access my order history.
 I can view my list of complete orders in detail.
 (1 feature)

 • send/view messages sent to buyers.(2 features) - DONE

-• access a cart that can add/delete/view details of purchased items.
-(2 features)
+• access a cart that can add/delete of purchased items.
+(2 features) - DONE

 • save/delete watchlist item before purchase.(2 features) DONE